memfault/bort-lite/README.md

 Unlike the full Bort SDK (which is built from source), Bort Lite is pre-built and pre-signed for ease of use.

-If you wish to build the Bort Lite apk locally, please contact Memfault support.